SirBofu/dsda-doom-mbf24/mbf24_spec.md

     - It's recommended to keep movement speed below 24 for monsters using this codepointer.
         The monster will change its direction while patrolling if it touches an `MT_PATROL_POINT` object, jump to the `MT_PATROL_POINT` object's X and Y position, change its direction to that of the `MT_PATROL_POINT` object.
+    - There is an internal flag called `PATROL` that is set when a thing's codepointer is `A_Patrol` and is unset as soon as it finds a target.
+        This is used to prevent non-patrolling monsters from having their direction changed by an `MT_PATROL_POINT` object.
+    - If a patrolling monster walks into a solid linedef that can be activated by monsters, such as a door, it will activate the linedef if it is able.
     - Because enemies return to their Spawn state when their target dies, it's recommended to use `A_AddFlags`, `A_JumpIfFlagsSet`, and one of the `GENERICx` flags (and enabling it in the first state of an enemy's See sequence) to prevent an enemy from entering its patrol sequnce a second time.
 Otherwise, it will simply begin